top of page

 Who pays for a Certificate of Identity?

-In normal circumstances, the vendor would pay for any provide a Certificate of Identity upon request from your solicitor.
-This is all part of showing that the property is legally sound and the titles are in order.
+In normal circumstances, the vendor would pay for and provide a Certificate of Identity upon request from your solicitor (if they don't already have one).
+This is all part of showing that the property is legally sound and the title is in order.

-This is not currently a legal requirement.
-However there is currently legislation moving through the Dail called the "Seller's Legal Pack for Buyers Bill" which would require the vendor to have this document ready before the property is listed for sale.
+This is not currently a legal requirement that the vendor provides one.
+However there is currently legislation moving through the Daíl called the "Seller's Legal Pack for Buyers Bill" which would require the vendor to have this document ready before the property is listed for sale.

-In some cases, your solicitor may have outstanding queries and for whatever reason the vendor is refusing to provide a Certificate of Identity.
+In some cases, your solicitor may have outstanding queries or there may have been boundary issues flagged by your surveyor, and for whatever reason the vendor is refusing to provide a Certificate of Identity.
 This is very rare, but if it does happen you can have one produced yourself, since a Certificate of Identity is related to the property and not the person.
+In our experience this is well under 5% of purchases.

 What is included as part of a survey in relation to the boundaries?

-Once your solicitor can provide a folio map before the survey takes place, the surveyor will confirm that the boundaries match the map.
-Generally as part of a survey, the surveyor will advise if there are any potential issues with encroachment or overhang, if they are unable to locate any services within the boundaries or if there are potentially any issues accessing the property (e.g. if it is not assessable straight from a public road.
+Once your solicitor can provide a folio map before the survey takes place, the surveyor will confirm that the boundaries on the ground match the map.
+Generally as part of a survey, the surveyor will advise if there are any potential issues with encroachment or overhang, if they are unable to locate any services within the boundaries (e.g. septic tank or well) or if there are potentially any issues accessing the property (e.g. if it is not assessable straight from a public road.

 Any issues identified will be noted on the survey report itself to make you and your solicitor aware.
 If there are any issues identified, this is when your solicitor would likely request a full Certificate of Identity from the vendor.

-Although this is enough to satisfy 95% of Solicitor queries or to validate that a certificate of identity they already received is correct.
+This is enough to satisfy 95% of Solicitor queries or to validate that a Certificate of Identity they already received is correct.

 At Get House Survey, once your solicitor can share the folio map before the survey takes place, we will check the boundaries match as part of the survey and do not charge anything extra.